yyjhao/docSum/report/report.md

   We propose a novel automatic document summarization algorithm _SenRank_ that finds relation between sentences by counting word overlaps and shared references, then makes use of PageRank scores derived from such relation to generate a summary.
-Experiments shows that it can produce summaries of reasonable quality.
+Experiments show that it can produce summaries of reasonable quality.
 Moreover, the quality of the summary depends on the relative weight of co-references information.
 ---